Nazrul Islam (general)

-Mohammad Nazrul Islam SPP, ndu, afwc, psc, G is a retired Major General of Bangladesh Army who served as Adjutant General at Army Headquarter.
-Prior to being the AG, he was Director General of Directorate General of Defence Purchase (DGDP).
-Before joining the DGDP, he was the Executive Chairman of Bangladesh Export Processing Zone Authority.
-He also served as Area Commander of Logistic Area, Dhaka Cantonment.
+Mohammad Nazrul Islam SPP, ndu, afwc, psc, G is a retired major general of the Bangladesh Army who served as adjutant general at army headquarters.
+Prior to being the AG, he was director general of the Directorate General of Defence Purchase (DGDP).
+Before joining the DGDP, he was the executive chairman of the Bangladesh Export Processing Zone Authority.
+He also served as area commander of Logistic Area, Dhaka Cantonment.

 Career

-Nazrul islam has served in Directorate General of Forces Intelligence (DGFI), Armed Forces Division and Military Secretariat (MS) Branch in Army Headquarters.
-He commanded three Artillery units.
+Nazrul Islam served in the Directorate General of Forces Intelligence (DGFI), Armed Forces Division, and Military Secretariat (MS) Branch in army headquarters.
+He commanded three artillery units.
 He also commanded an artillery brigade at Cumilla Cantonment.
-He was Acting Director General of Bangladesh Institute of International and Strategic Studies when he was Colonel.
-Moreover, he has served at the UN mission in Sierra Leone and Democratic Republic of Congo (DRC).
-On 1st September 2018, he was appointed as President of Army Golf Club.
+He was acting director general of the Bangladesh Institute of International and Strategic Studies when he was a colonel.
+Moreover, he has served at the UN missions in Sierra Leone and the Democratic Republic of Congo (DRC).
+On 1 September 2018, he was appointed as president of the Army Golf Club.
 He was General Officer Commanding (GOC) of 66 Infantry Division at Rangpur Cantonment.
-During his tenure at BEPZA, A development agreement was signed to establish ‘BEPZA Economic Zone’ at Bangabandhu Sheikh Mujib Shilpa Nagar (BSMSN).
-As an Adjutant General, he also served as Chairman of Governing Body of Cadet Colleges.
+During his tenure at BEPZA, a development agreement was signed to establish a 'BEPZA Economic Zone' at Bangabandhu Sheikh Mujib Shilpa Nagar (BSMSN).
+As an adjutant general, he also served as chairman of the governing body of cadet colleges.